| |

 demand, a demand which will be further encouraged by

+this sale.
 This is one of the most disappointing aspects of

 funding the protection of wild species, that the